mwalden2004/mwalden2004/README.md

   In Q3-4 of 2020 I plan on learning languages such as C, C++, C#, and Java to add-on to my current Node, PHP, HTML/CSS/JS, and Lua experience.
 I'm experienced with MySQL, Ubuntu Server, RESTful APIs, NGINX, Discord APIs, XMPP feeds, security best practices, and the languages listed before hand.
 I try my best to write clean code that won't need to be refactored after a month, as I like to plan, then write -- though most of my planning comes while I am writing code.

+  If you like the weather, I do too.
+I've worked on a ton of projects that revolve around the weather, primaraly for warning parsing, and redistrubition; though I do plan on working on forecasting tools, and models.
+Though that's kinda far off.

   You can find my portfolio at https://mwalden.tech, or my email at matthew@mwalden.tech.